 Take these steps immediately:

-- Discontinue use of the affected computer for banking use and other transactions that require you to enter personal information, such as user IDs and passwords
+- Immediately discontinue use of the affected computer for financial transactions and processes that require user credentials.

 HOW TO PROTECT YOUR PERSONAL FINANCES